2016 BYU Cougars softball team

-The 2016 BYU Cougars softball team represents Brigham Young University in the 2016 NCAA Division I softball season.
+The 2016 BYU Cougars softball team represented Brigham Young University in the 2016 NCAA Division I softball season.
 Gordon Eakin entered the year as head coach of the Cougars for a 14th consecutive season.
 2016 is the third season for the Cougars as members of the WCC in softball.
-The Cougars enter 2016 having won their last 7 conference championships and as the favorites in the WCC.
+The Cougars entered 2016 having won their last 7 conference championships and as the favorites in the WCC.